clownfysh/cf/readme.txt

 --[ about ]--------------------------------------------------------------------

-This is clownfysh, projects by Matthew Temple.
-These are open-source, basic tools that I use to build the kinds of things that I build.
-They are free.
-Use them however you like.
-For more about me and what I'm doing, visit:
+This is clownfysh::cf, by Matthew Temple.
+These are tools I use to build things.
+They're free; use them however you like.
+For more on my work, visit:

 http://clownfysh.wordpress.com/
 http://twitter.com/clownfysh